AdaptedMindDev/CodingChallengeNickCage/README.md

 ### Bonus:
 Not required, but this extra functionality will effectively take this game from $1billion to $1trillion

-1) Make the cage move within the top area.
-Have the cage continuously be moving around the top portion of the screen and make sure that the star animation still flies into the cage even as it moves.
+1) Star Animation) In the game, whenever you click Nicolas Cage's picture, the star animation (star_fly.webm provided in the public folder) should play such that the star moves from Nicolas Cage's image into the cage in the top area.
+Only after this happens do we update the total point count.

 ### Final Note:
 You can add libraries, reorganize the code, and otherwise have free reign to make any changes you want in the course of implementing your solution.
 Make a note of your choices as you go and have fun!